Preparing for winter

 While your heating is off, bleed all the radiators in your property (especially those at the highest points of your system), to avoid cold spots and air locks.
 This will make your heating more efficient.
 If you need one, pop to the local hardware shop for a radiator key.
 Have a clean rag and a small tray with you to catch any run-off.
 Ensure that when the system is on, heat is being distributed evenly across the surface area of the radiator.
 If it isn’t, then power flushing the system is recommended.

 Fit a programmable room thermostat to operate the system effectively in cold weather.
-This will give a more substantial control which will react to temperature and time rather than just time.
+This will give you more control, with the heating reacting to room temperature and your timer settings rather than just a simple on/off timer for the entire system.

 - Take Advantage Of The Sun